New Notifications

 • status-update: Status update is a daily summary message of the probe events.

-Back to our google-chat example, this is how we use message.meta.type to handle the different events.
+This is the example how we handle the different events.

 case 'start':